Privacy guide for MyAnalytics admins

-However, to preserve privacy, MyAnalytics does not track read rates for messages sent to fewer than five people.
-Also, MyAnalytics does not show read rates of 0% or 100%, as that would allow people to make definitive conclusions about individual coworker actions.
-Instead, the read rate is displayed as a range, greater than or less than a certain threshold value that depends on the number of recipients of the email.
+To preserve privacy, MyAnalytics does not track read rates for messages sent to fewer than five people.
+MyAnalytics also doesn't show read rates of "0%" or "100%," as that would allow people to make definitive conclusions about individual coworker actions.
+Instead, the read rate in these cases is displayed as a range that encompasses a threshold value that depends on the number of recipients of the email.

 Similarly, MyAnalytics tracks the percentage of recipients who opened a document that was shared as a link or as an attachment in an email that a person sends to five or more people.
 This metric calculation is based on whether recipients have opened shared documents that are stored in SharePoint or in OneDrive for Business.

 People managers often have hectic schedules and it can be tough to stay in close contact with each team member.
 MyAnalytics brings together all the information managers need to stay caught up and respond quickly to important requests.